Esodi/AirBnB_clone/README.md

 How to Use

-Once the interpreter is running, you can enter commands to perform various actions.
+Once the interpreter is running, you can enter commands to perform actions.
 The commands are structured as follows:

     `command [options] [arguments]`

-Replace command with the desired action, options with any additional parameters or flags, and arguments with specific values or identifiers.
+Replace command with the desired actions.
 Examples

 Here are some examples of commands you can use with the interpreter: